-On average, our rental fleet totaled more than 580,000 vehicles and we completed more than 38 million vehicle rental transactions worldwide in 2015.
-We generate approximately 70% of our vehicle rental revenue from onairport locations and approximately 30% of our revenue from off-airport locations.
+On average, our rental fleet totaled approximately 600,000 vehicles and we completed more than 39 million vehicle rental transactions worldwide in 2016.
+We generate approximately 70% of our vehicle rental revenue from on-airport locations and approximately 30% of our revenue from off-airport locations.
 We also license the use of the Avis and Budget trademarks to licensees in areas in which we do not operate directly.
 Our brands have an extended global reach with more than 11,000 car and truck rental locations throughout the world, including approximately 5,000 car rental locations operated by our licensees.
-We believe that Avis,Budget and Zipcar enjoy complementary demand patterns with mid-week commercial demand balanced by weekend leisure demand.
+We believe that Avis, Budget and Zipcar enjoy complementary demand patterns with mid-week commercial demand balanced by weekend leisure demand.

-Our Zipcar brand is the world's leading car sharing company, with nearly one million members in the United States, Canada and Europe.
-We operate Budget Truck, one of the leading truck rental businesses in the United States, with a fleet of approximately 21,000 vehicles that operate through a network of approximately 1,000 dealer-operated and 450 Company-operated locations throughout the continental United States.
-We also own Payless, a car rental brand that operates in the deep-value segment of the industry, and Apex, which is a leading deep-value car rental brand in New Zealand and Australia.
-We also have investments in certain of our Avis and Budget licensees outside of the United States, including licensees in India and China.
+Our Zipcar brand is the world's leading car sharing company, with more than one million members in the United States, Canada and Europe.
+We operate Budget Truck, one of the leading truck rental businesses in the United States, with a fleet of approximately 22,000 vehicles that operate through a network of approximately 1,000 dealer-operated and 480 Company-operated locations throughout the continental United States.
+We also own Payless, a car rental brand that operates in the deep-value segment of the industry; Apex, which is a leading deep-value car rental brand in New Zealand and Australia; Maggiore, a leading vehicle rental brand in Italy; and France Cars, which operates one of the largest light commercial vehicle fleets in France.
+We also have investments in certain of our Avis and Budget licensees outside of the United States, including joint ventures in India and China.